Attestation Standard No. 2

 5. An auditor who performs a review engagement must:

-1. Have adequate technical proficiency in attestation engagements;
+1. Have competence in attestation engagements;7A/

 2. Obtain an understanding of the exemption conditions and other rules and regulations that are relevant to the broker's or dealer's assertions;